openergy/opyplus/README.md

 # oplus

-A python package wrapper of Energy Plus.
+A python package to work with EnergyPlus input and output.

 ## Documentation
 * For users: see doc-users.md (use odocgen to improve)